 If your sidewalk has started to buckle, for a short term fix one solution is to apply an asphalt patch or grind down the sidewalk to smooth out any tripping hazards that may exist.
 If you have pavers and they have started to settle or shift, you can reset the pavers by adding more sand.
 Another solution is to remove the damaged sidewalk area, prune the tree roots and/or install root barriers, and then replace the sidewalk.
 Damage to sidewalks or curbs is not sufficient cause for removal of street trees.
 E-mail Urban Forestry for further assistance.

 A. The intrusion of tree roots into sewage pipes is rarely the fault of the tree and indicates fractures and leaks in the pipes themselves.
 Root growth is initiated where the conditions allow, roots do not themselves break pipes.
-When roots are found to be growing in pipes the pipes need to be "rotorooted" and treated with a root inhibiting compound.
+When roots are found to be growing in pipes, seasonal treatment with a root-inhibiting compound can help reduce or resolve the problem.
+In other cases, the pipes need to be professionally cleaned out with an auger.
 When these measures do not work, removal of the tree or replacement of the pipes may be warranted.

 A. Recognizing and evaluating hazardous tree situations should only be done by a qualified ISA Certified Arborist.
 If the tree is on private property, contact an ISA Certified Arborist for recommendations/inspection and always check for appropriate permits.
 If the tree in question is on city property or in the city right of way, e-mail Urban Forestry and we'd be happy to respond to the situation.